-Culture and language intertwine in the Bachelor of Arts (BA) and Bachelor of General Studies (BGS) in American Sign Language (ASL) and Deaf Studies.
-Gain an understanding of Deaf studies and social justice, advanced ASL and interpreting.
-This degree consists of tracks designed for those who have completed a minimum of ASL I-IV, Deaf and heritage language users, working interpreters and graduates of Interpreter Education Programs.
+Culture and language intertwine in the Bachelor of Arts (B.A.) and Bachelor of General Studies (B.G.S.) in American Sign Language (ASL) and Deaf Studies.
+Gain an understanding of Deaf studies, social justice, and advanced ASL.
+This degree consists of course work designed for those who have a minimum of ASL IV proficiency and are interested in working with Deaf communities by communicating directly in ASL, or who are interested in pre-interpreting studies with a goal of pursuing interpreting education.

-Coursework and skill development provides a strong foundation in language and cultural education for those interested in fields such as social work, education, legal, medical, ASL/English interpretation and more.
+Course work and skill development provide a strong foundation in language and cultural education for those interested in fields such as social work, education, legal, medical, ASL/English interpretation and more.
 In addition, Deaf or hearing, heritage ASL users gain a deeper understanding of their home language and culture while earning a valuable professional credential.

 Course List Code | Title | Hours |